 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and give details of the amount?

-General Advice to read in in addition to the above Coventry Building Society transfer of equity Questions and Answers :
+Important warnings to consider in further to the above Coventry Building Society transfer of equity information :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Coventry Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.